marijnbent/obsidian-print/README.md

 Here are some upcoming features I would like to implement:

-- **Automatically switch to reading mode**: A feature to automatically switch to reading mode before printing.
-This is currently prototypes, but does not work for new notes.
-Assistance from the community is welcome!
 - **Display Images**

 If you would like to contribute, please get in touch or make a pull request!